jwelrynewone/docs/nibiru-book/nodes-and-validators/joining-testnet/README.md

     # with cosmovisor
     sudo systemctl start cosmovisor-nibiru
     ```

 8. Request tokens from the [Web Faucet for nibiru-testnet-2](https://faucet.testnet-2.nibiru.fi/) if required.

     ```bash
     curl -X POST -d '{"address": "your address here", "coins": ["10000000unibi"]}' https://faucet.testnet-2.nibiru.fi/
     ```

+    You can also request `unusd`.

+    ```bash
+    curl -X POST -d '{"address": "your address here", "coins": ["100000000000unusd"]}' <https://faucet.testnet-2.nibiru.fi/>
+    ```

-    Please note, that current Testnet Web Faucet limit is `10000000unibi`.
+    Please note, that current Testnet Web Faucet limit is `10000000unibi` and `100000000000unusd`.

     You can also use Testnet Discord Faucet in the Nibiru Chain server (#faucet channel).